 How many times CET exam is conducted?

-NRA shall enhance the frequency of the CET at each level in a planned manner so as to reach a stage where it shall afford the opportunity to a candidate to book and take the test on the date and time requested by him.
+NRA shall enhance the frequency of the exam at each level in a planned manner to reach a stage where it shall allow a candidate to book and take the test on the date and time requested by him.

-This test will not replace the CTET and TET exam and These exams will be conducted by their respective exam authority departments.
+This test will not replace the CTET and TET exams and These exams will be conducted by their respective exam authority departments.

-The agency will release its first notification for the Common Eligibility Test next year i.e. 2021.
-All important information such as eligibility criteria, syllabus, exam pattern, etc will also be made available by the National Recruitment Agency along with the official CET notification.
+The agency will release its first notification for the test in 2024.
+All important information such as eligibility criteria, syllabus, exam pattern, etc. will also be made available by the Recruitment Agency along with the official notification.